surfe/live-coding-session/README.md

 ### Feature Requirements

+- The contacts should be fetched from the API
 - Users can start enrichment for Email or Phone via a button next to each field
 - The fields should still be editable when enrichment is not in progress
 - While enrichment is in progress, hovering over a field shows which provider(s) are currently being queried